brigadier/tara/README.md

     $ rebar3 compile

-If you don't have rebar3 in your path, download it from this site http://www.rebar3.org/ or build from sources.
+If you don't have rebar3 in your path, download it from http://www.rebar3.org/ or build it from sources.

 Tests